johanley/covid-19-canada/analysis.md

 - Province/Territory web sites
   - [GOC](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html?topic=tilelink) with [.csv](https://health-infobase.canada.ca/src/data/covidLive/covid19.csv)
-    - [John Hopkins University](https://coronavirus.jhu.edu/map.html) with [.csv](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv) files on github
+    - [Johns Hopkins University](https://coronavirus.jhu.edu/map.html) with [.csv](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv) files on github

 In this food chain, the GOC's .csv file has CD, but not TR.
-So that data is also missing from the John Hopkins dataset; it too has only C and D (for Canada).
+So that data is also missing from the Johns Hopkins dataset; it too has only C and D (for Canada).

 Another food chain: